jzakotnik/openlibry/doc/OpenBiblioImport.md

 - Export the `member` table into `member.json`

 - In openlibry delete the database file `dev.db` and the `migrations` folder if it exists.
 Then recreate them with `npx prisma migrate dev --name init`

 - Run the app using `npm run dev`

 - Use API to import members `curl -X POST -H "Content-Type: application/json" -d @member.json http://localhost:3000/api/openbiblioimport/migrateUsers`

 - Use API to import books `curl -X POST -H "Content-Type: application/json" -d @book_all.json  http://localhost:3000/api/openbiblioimport/migrateBooks`

 These fields are migrated:

 - 20 a isbn
 - 250 a Ausgabebezeichnung
 - 260 a Erscheinungsort
 - 300 a Umfang
 - 520 a Zusammenfassung
 - 901 a min Spieler
 - 260 b Name des Verlags
 - 300 b Andere physische Merkmale
 - 20 c Beschaffungsangaben
 - 260 c Erscheinungsjahr
 - 300 c Ausmaße
 - 901 c min Alter
 - 300 e Begleitmaterial
 - 541 h Kaufpreis

+# Error handling

+## Body exceeds xxx limit

+The maximum size of the migration is limited to a default of 250mb.
+If this isn't enough or too big you can configure the value throught an environment variable `MAX_MIGRATION_SIZE`.
+If you don't know how to set environment variables: here is a [link](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables)